cjbaar/prusa-mmu-12x/TIPS.md

 At this point, install the assembly into the upper piece, using m3 screws to mount the motor and the idler-end (hex nuts are required in the idler-end).
-Once the ends are secured, tighten the grub screws, while keeping the assembly pushed as far to the right as it will go (up against the bearing).
+Once the ends are secured, tighten the grub screws, while keeping the assembly pushed as far to the left as it will go (up against the bearing).
 This should provide proper alignment with the filament slots.

 <img src="./img/idler.jpeg" width="640" />